All Episodes

 I couldn't believe it.

-He goes, It was not a warm room.
+He goes, it was not a warm room.

 But I said, you know what?

-It became a warm room, and people were really kind and receptive.
+And people were really kind and receptive.

-And even if we didn't agree, I've gotten emails from people that were there who I never met before saying, I don't agree with your politics, but I'm so glad that somebody who you know we're not all the same got the same award.
+And even if we didn't agree, I've gotten emails from people that were there who I never met before saying, I don't agree with your politics, but I'm so glad that somebody who, you know, we're not all the same got the same award.

 So it was really nice.